Grand Theft Auto IV: Plot

-Niko Bellic, an Eastern European ex-soldier, arrives in Liberty City aboard a cargo ship, the Platypus, to escape his criminal past, pursue the American Dream, and search for the man who betrayed his unit to an ambush during a war ten years prior.
-Reuniting with his cousin Roman, he discovers that his tales of riches were lies concealing his small dirty apartment, unprofitable taxi company, gambling debts, and disputes with loan sharks.
-Niko begins assisting Roman with his problems, which leads him to make his first criminal contacts in the city.
-He befriends Yardies underboss Little Jacob and is forced to work for Vlad Glebov, Roman's Russian loan shark, whom Niko eventually kills upon learning he had slept with Roman's girlfriend, Mallorie.
+Niko Bellic, an Eastern European ex-soldier, arrives in Liberty City aboard the cargo ship Platypus to escape his criminal past, pursue the American Dream, and search for a man who betrayed his unit to an ambush ten years prior.
+Reuniting with his cousin Roman, he discovers that the stories of riches and success he was told of were embellished.
+Instead of living a life of luxury with nice cars and pretty women, Roman lives in a small, dirty apartment, owns an unprofitable taxi company, has gambling debts, and often disputes with loan sharks.
+Niko begins assisting Roman with his problems and makes criminal contacts in the city.
+He befriends Yardies second-in-command Little Jacob and is forced to work for Vlad Glebov, Roman's Russian loan shark.
+Niko eventually kills Vlad upon learning he had slept with Roman's girlfriend, Mallorie.

 In retaliation, Niko and Roman are kidnapped by Russian mobsters on orders of their boss Mikhail Faustin and his lieutenant, Dimitri Rascalov.
-Indifferent to Vlad's murder, Faustin releases them and employs Niko as a hitman, eventually ordering him to kill the son of Russian crime lord Kenny Petrović.
-When Petrović threatens retaliation, Dimitri convinces Niko to assassinate Faustin.
-However, he then betrays and brings Niko to his former employer, Ray Bulgarin, who accuses Niko of stealing from him during a botched human trafficking job years earlier.
+Indifferent to Vlad's murder, Faustin releases them and employs Niko as a hitman, ordering him to kill the son of Russian crime lord Kenny Petrović.
+When Petrović threatens retaliation, Dimitri persuades Niko to assassinate Faustin and satisfy Petrović.
+However, Dimitri betrays him after the killing and brings Niko to his former employer, Ray Bulgarin, who accuses him of stealing from him during a failed human trafficking job years earlier.
 Niko denies the allegation and a firefight ensues, allowing Dimitri and Bulgarin to escape.

 Dimitri's men burn down Niko and Roman's apartment and taxi company, forcing them to flee to Bohan.
-While Niko finds work for several local drug lords, Dimitri kidnaps Roman in a failed attempt to lure Niko into a trap.
-Later, Niko discovers that his girlfriend Michelle is a government agent, and she entraps him into working for her agency, the United Liberty Paper.
-In exchange for the murders of several known or suspected terrorists, the agency clears Niko's criminal record and searches for the traitor he seeks.
-Niko and Roman's fortunes improve when the latter receives a large amount of insurance money from his destroyed business, which he uses to rebuild it and buy an apartment in Algonquin.
+While Niko finds work with several local drug lords, Dimitri briefly kidnaps Roman in a failed attempt to lure Niko into a trap.
+Later, Niko discovers that his romantic interest, a woman named Michelle, is an undercover government agent who then entraps him into working for her superior.
+In exchange for the murders of known or suspected terrorists, the superior clears Niko's criminal record and aids him with seeking Niko's traitor.
+Roman receives a large amount of insurance money from the arson, which he uses to rebuild the business and buy an apartment in Algonquin.
 Roman also proposes to Mallorie, who accepts.